 I’ve been slacking on my recipe testing and this blog.
 I’m not here to apologize.
 Ask my husband.
 I don’t apologize well.
 I apologized to my son earlier and it still sounded like I was blaming him for some shit I did.

 I’m not apologizing with words.
 I’m apologizing by way of ice cream.

 I finally cracked the homemade smooth-as-fuck ice cream code.

 So what is the secret to a smooth ice cream?

 Replacing some of your liquid with milk powder will yield a batch of ice cream with a smooth, dope ass mouth feel.
 Close your eyes.
 Imagine the smoothest ice cream you’ve ever tasted.
 Do you remember it?
 The feeling?
 Hold onto it.
 Now open your eyes.
 You can make an ice cream just as smooth and creamy.
 I got you, boo.

-I planned a basic cookies –n– cream deal, then decided against it.
-I added chocolate because a chick craves chocolate right now and forever.
+I planned to make a basic cookies –n– cream deal, but decided against it.
+Instead, I added chocolate because a chick craves chocolate right now and forever.
 I also crushed around 15 Oreo cookies in this sum-bitch because… Well… You know… We’re all living in 2017-adjusted terms.